Pasgaard/Xperior-Sandbox/Tutorials/Experior Plugin/README.md

 _The only difference between an Experior.Core.Plugin and a normal C# Class Library (dynamic link library) is the access to Experior functionality and an embedded ‘tail’ containing a license-key for the plugin to be available in Experior._

 ## Topics
-1. The Plucing basics
+1. The Plugin basics
-2. Exercise1: Extend the Plugin with GUI Buttons
+2. Exercise 1: Extend the Plugin with GUI Buttons
-3. Exercise2: Extend the Plugin with Internal Communication
+3. Exercise 2: Extend the Plugin with Internal Communication

 ## The Plugin basics
 * Requirement: A new The Experior Plugin Template.